The central idea of psychodynamic counselling is that the unconscious is important.

 Psychodynamic relationship work is based on work of Freud, Klein and Winnicott.

 It focuses on those early relationships with attachment figures, notably, Mother.

-As "good enough" a parent is able to give enough nourishment & support so the child can tolerate living in the emotional world as it really is, good and bad.
+As "good enough" a parent is able to give enough nourishment and support so the child can tolerate living in the emotional world as it really is, good and bad.

-We carry ideas of "good enough" or "not good enough" into our adult lives.
+We carry ideas of "good enough" or "not good enough" into our adult lives, about self and other.

-The counsellor supports the clients just enough so the clients can be helped to re- integrate the positive and negative in their conscious world, and rework those early struggles.
+With this way of working I support the you just enough so you can be helped to re-integrate the positive and negative in your conscious world, and rework those early struggles.

 Klein believed it was the quality of the relationship that the child experienced with human objects in the first year that sets a pattern of relating to others in adult life.

 Marital therapist Henry Dicks suggested choice of partner is made on 3 levels: